openstack/python-openstackclient/doc/source/command-objects/snapshot.rst

 .. option:: --state <state>

     New snapshot state.
-    Valid values are "available", "error", "creating",
-    "deleting", and "error_deleting".
+    ("available", "error", "creating", "deleting", or "error_deleting") (admin only) (This option simply changes the state of the snapshot in the database with no regard to actual status, exercise caution when using)

     *Volume version 2 only*